-For some strange reason our society pushes this idea that you will automatically become weak and frail the day you turn 60, or even 50 and that you should’t strain yourself or you’ll get hurt.
+For some strange reason, our society pushes this idea that you will automatically become weak and frail the day you turn 60, or even 50 and that you shouldn’t strain yourself or you’ll get hurt.

-I’m here to tell that no, you are not weak and frail unless you choose to be and that you should definitely strain yourself to AVOID getting hurt by accidents and disease.
+I’m here to tell that no, you are not weak and frail unless you choose to be and that you should definitely strain yourself from time to time to AVOID getting hurt by accidents and activities.

 This might come as a bit of shock to you, but I’m not exactly senior myself.
 I’m in my thirties, closing in on 40.
 I’m also not a certified personal trainer or a fitness instructor.
 In fact, I’m an engineer by profession.

-I want to share this with you honestly, so that you can make your own mind about the content on my site.
+I want to share this with you honestly so that you can make your own mind about the content on my site.
 After all, it’s always good to be skeptical about stuff you read on the internet.
-I want you to trust my content because it’s useful and correct, not because I claim to posses some credentials you have no way of verifying.
+I want you to trust my content because it’s useful and correct, not because I claim to possess some credentials you have no way of verifying.

-You see, I’m a science geek and I’m immensely interested in human physiology, health and aging.
+You see, I’m a science geek and I’m immensely interested in human physiology, health, and aging.
 I’ve also been strength training myself for over a decade.
-Before I started, I wasn’t aware how much strength training could change my health and the performance of my body.
+Before I started, I wasn’t aware of how much strength training could change my health and the performance of my body.

 Even though I’m not a senior, I’m not exactly young either, when it comes to biology.
 Aging starts to affect your body before you hit 30.
 Many people have had the experience where their metabolism is high in their twenties and they can seem to eat anything and stay thin.
 But at around 35 they realize their pants don’t fit anymore even though they seemingly changed nothing.

-The fat starts accumulate, you become less limber, aches and pains become more common, fatigue sets in.
+The fat starts to accumulate, you become less limber, aches and pains become more common, fatigue sets in.
 Maybe you run out of breath while walking the stairs.
-What ever your individual symptoms are, if you haven’t been taken care of your body you first start to notice the effects around 30 or 40.
+Whatever your individual symptoms are, if you haven’t been taken care of your body you first start to notice the effects around 30 or 40.

-By 50 they can have severe debilitating effects on your health like heart disease and type 2 diabetes.
-If you don’t make the decision to take care of your body, by the time you hit 60 or 70 you will be weak, sick and lucky to be alive.
+By 50 they can have severely debilitating effects on your health like heart disease and type 2 diabetes.
+If you don’t make the decision to take care of your body, by the time you hit 60 or 70 you will be weak, sick, and lucky to be alive.

 I my twenties I was living an unsustainable way of life.
 My diet consisted mainly of pizzas and hamburgers, I drank a lot of beer and ate a lot of candy.
 I also smoked.
 I was fat, weak and out of shape.
 I was suffering from insomnia, gut problems and anxiety.